Donsammy01/Cloud-data-Engineering-Student-Health/README.md

 - `notebooks/`: Jupyter notebooks for cleaning and exploration
 - `script/`: Python scripts for Azure SDK usage
-- `azure/`: Infra diagrams or templates
+- `azure/`: diagrams or screenshot from platform
 - `dashboard/`: Screenshots or PBIX file for Power BI

 ## 📊 Key Insights